kleenkanteen/my-website/src/content/blog/keepsake-beta.md

 The 4th one wants 2 features before she starts using it.
 That's the goal next week, to get her suggestions implemented.
 I think we have to shift focus now to making what our active beta users want.
 I read this advice before: have your initial users love you.

+In the middle of writing this, at midnight, one client of the first lawyer, sent a help message over live chat.
+He was the 3rd client that the lawyer used Keepsake with actually.
+I'm pretty he just sent the Keepsake invite link to the client today.
+So at midnight, I got an email notif about Chatwoot message, logged into Chatwoot (live chat) 1 minute later, and asked him if he can hop on a zoom.
+I sent the zoom link, he joined, I asked him to screenshare, and resolved his issue in 2 minutes.
+He just had to open the invite link for the form again, I think he closed his current tab by accident.
+First time a client/lawyer ever used the live chat, and I helped resolve their issue.

 # What I've been doing

 I also brought on 2 offshore devs since 2 weeks ago.
 Am paying them from my savings, $2k/month total for both of them.
 I stopped looking for an entrepreneurial dev, who is willing to work for equity + profit share, for 20-50h/week.
 These kind of people are rare as diamonds.
 I just want to find someone like me.